AlphaZeroScaling/AlphaZero-Scaling/README.md

 Code and data for 'Scaling Laws for a Multi-Agent Reinforcement Learning Model'.

 ## Prerequisites
-The code was run with Python (version 3.6.8) using open-spiel (version 1.0.0) tensorflow (version 2.6.0).
+The code should be run with Python (version 3.6.8) using open-spiel (version 1.0.0) and tensorflow (version 2.6.0).

-In order to run Connect Four matches against a solver, you must download the open source solver package seperately.
+In order to run Connect Four matches against a solver, you must download the open source [solver package](https://github.com/PascalPons/connect4/tree/book) seperately.
 See `solver_bot.py` documentation for detailed instructions.

 In order to calculate Elo scores, you must download the open source program [BayesElo](https://www.remi-coulom.fr/Bayesian-Elo/).